 I am currently leading an EU funded research project with Prof Betsy Thom (EPPIC: Exchanging prevention practices on polydrug use among youth in criminal justice systems 2017-2020 EPPIC project).
 I am also Co-Director of the Drug and Alcohol Research Centre and one of the Editors-in-Chief of the peer reviewed journal: Drugs: education, prevention and policy

 My main areas of teaching are in the areas of drugs and criminal justice.
-I am the Programme Leader for the MA Comparative Drug and Alcohol Studies and Module Leader for CRM 4740 Drugs, Crime and Criminology (Distance Learning) and CRM 3520 Drugs, Crime and Criminal Justice.
+I am the Programme Leader for the MA Comparative Drug and Alcohol Studies and Module Leader for CRM 4607 Drugs and Crime (Distance Learning) and CRM 3520 Drugs, Crime and Criminal Justice.
 I lead the prisons part of CRM 2530 Criminal Courts and Prisons.
-I supervise undergraduate dissertation students and MPhil/PhD students across a range of topics.
+I supervise undergraduate and MA dissertation students and MPhil/PhD students across a range of topics.
 I am also the doctoral programme co-ordinator for Criminology and Sociology MPhil/PhD students.

 Refereed journal articles

 Thom, B., Duke, K. and Herring, R. (2017) ‘Workforce Development: Is there a paradigm shift?’, Drugs: education, prevention and policy, (early online).

 Thom, B., Herring, R., Thickett, A. and Duke, K. (2016) ‘The Alcohol Health Alliance: the emergence of an advocacy coalition to stimulate policy change’, British Politics (2016), 11: 301. doi:10.1057/bp.2015.50.

 Kolind, T. and Duke, K. (2016) Editorial: Drugs in prisons: exploring use, control, treatment and policy.
 Drugs: education, prevention and policy.
 23(2): 89-93.